-Training originally as a production thrower and decorator in a small studio pottery in Lincolnshire, the arts have been an integral part of my life, interwoven since my early years with a range of roles as diverse as teaching women self defence through to driving 7.5 ton trucks!
+Training originally as a production thrower and decorator in a small studio pottery in Lincolnshire, the arts have been an integral part of my life, interwoven since my early years with a range of roles as diverse as teaching women self defence through to driving 7.5 ton trucks (which I still do part-time)!
 However it was working for 13 plus years in event and project management in a variety of settings, that led me to become increasingly interested in how we are as human beings; the identities we create and the structures we design for ourselves.

 These areas of interest, coupled with becoming a parent, led directly to my taking a Post Graduate Diploma in Humanistic Psychology entitled Leadership, Facilitation & Coaching, (2006 - 2008), and my further explorations in the field of personal and professional development.

 Curious about where individual and organisational change intersect

 with the social and political, and where our relationship with our inner world